Hit-and-Run Car Accidents are Very Common.

-Hit and run car accidents are unfortunately way too common.
-Sometimes people just panic and leave the scene, and other times there is something that the hit and run driver is trying to avoid.
-Maybe the other driver doesn’t have a driver’s license, insurance, is driving while intoxicated, or just doesn’t want to get in trouble for the accident.
+There are many reason why someone will leave the scene of the accident.
+Sometimes people just panic and leave the scene.
+Other times the other driver doesn’t have a valid license, auto insurance, is driving while intoxicated, or just doesn’t want to get in trouble for the accident.

 - Get a description or license plate of the vehicle